andrewumana76/Ansible_Demo/README.md

 - This holds the main hardening playbook.
 Also holds a playbook to set up the DNS client.

 **source_files**
-- This directory holds any source files needed for the ansible automation such such bash or python scripts.
+- This directory holds any source files needed for the ansible automation such as bash/python scripts and DNS/DHCP conf files.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------